 ☐ Open the Diagnostics > Email Notification on > Global dialog.
-In the Notification immediate frame, you spimmediately. ☐ In the Severity field, you specify the m☐ In the Subject field, you specify the su • In the Subject field, you specify the subject of the email.
-In the Notification periodic frame, you specify the settings for emails which the device sends periodically.
+In the Notification immediate frame, you specify the settings for emails which the device send immediately. ☐ In the Severity field, you specify the m☐ In the Subject field, you specify the su • In the Notification periodic frame, you specify the settings for emails which the device send periodically.
 In the Severity field, you specify the minimum severity.
-In the Subject field, you specify the subject of the email. $\ \square$ Save the changes temporarily.
-To do this, click the 🗸 button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. logging email severity immediate <level></level> To specify the minimum severity for events for which the device sends an email immediately. logging email severity periodic <level></level> To specify the minimum severity for events for which the device sends an email periodically. logging email subject add <immediate periodic="" =""> TEXT</immediate> To create a subject line with the content TEXT.
+In the Subject field, you specify the subject of the email. □ Save the changes temporarily.
+To do this, click the ✓ button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. logging email severity immediate <level></level> To specify the minimum severity for events for which the device sends an email immediately. logging email severity periodic <level></level> To specify the minimum severity for events for which the device sends an email periodically. logging email subject add <immediate periodic="" =""> TEXT</immediate> To create a subject line with the content ${\tt TEXT}.$